Úlfhildur the Elf-lady at Lake Mývatn in North Iceland - Icelandic Folklore

 Lake Mývatn

-The worker now hurried home to arrive there before Úlfhildur did and went to bed immediately, but she arrived a little bit later and went to bed, just before dawn.
+The worker now hurried home to arrive there before Úlfhildur did and went to bed immediately, but she came a little bit later and went to bed, just before dawn.

 Lake Mývatn lava pillars